 After a quick zodiac boatride to the shore (the water is too shallow for traditional boats to get close), a hike up to a lookout point up above the bay showcases a serene view of the Dientes de Navarino Mountains, shining white against the azure sky, heavy in contrast and impossibly bright.
 All along the hike are fruit-bearing bushes, calafatillo (dwarf barberry) flowers, zarzaparilla (wild currant), and murta (strawberry myrtle).
-Chevallay points out a beaver dam with dismay—beavers, as well as minks, are invasive species which have caused significant damage to the ecosystem here; brought to South America for their fur, these unwelcome visitors have long since escaped into the wild.
+Chevallay points out a beaver dam with dismay—beavers, as well as minks, are invasive species which have caused significant damage to the ecosystem here; brought to South America for their fur, these unwelcome visitors

 Back down towards the pier in the cove, there is a museum which commemorates the official account of Darwin’s presence.
 But wrapped up in that history is another, darker tale, less visible to the naked eye, which Chevellay recounts: Indigenous Yagan people called this area home for some 10,000 years, as evidenced by the heaps of shells and other items found on the island.
 But in 1830, British explorers took children from the local community at Wulaia Bay and brought them to Europe in a misguided attempt to “educate” them as European.
 This fatal misjudgment brought violent resistance and led to the eventual decimation of the local Yagan population, of whom very few survivors remain on the island to this day.
 Without knowing the full story of the island, it would be easy to feel lulled into the romance of the landscape without insight into the context.
 Though the museum in town makes a decent effort at depicting history accurately, it is easily missable if you aren’t paying attention.